Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: Commissioning Injection and Pulsar Tests

 \subsection{Pulsar Observations}

 Observations of pulsar B0329+54 \citep[$P=0.7145$\,s, pulse profile FWHM$=6.6\,$ms, $S_{\rm 1.4\,GHz}=203$\,mJy][]{manchester2005australia} were used to monitor the system's sensitivity to transient pulsed emission which the NSFRB search is targeting.
 This pulsar is selected for its high pulse period ($\sim5\times134$\,ms samples), long pulse duration, and high flux; it is the only northern sky pulsar with an expected single-pulse S/N$>5\sigma_{\rm srch}$.
 Single pulses (filling the remaining samples with Gaussian noise) from initial observations were used to train the CNN classifier.
 Later observations then properly detected and classified the pulsar.
-Figure~\ref{fig:b0329} shows a candidate summary plot in which 5 pulses from B0329+54 were detected, demonstrating that the NSFRB search is sensitive to both single-pulsed and periodic emission.
-Note that pulsar\,B0329+54 has $DM=26.76410\,$pc\,cm$^{-3}$, but was detected at the DM=0\,pc\,cm$^{-3}$ trial bin due to the coarse trial DM spacing.
+Figure~\ref{fig:b0329} shows a candidate summary plot in which {one of the five visible B0329+54 pulses was detected}, demonstrating that the NSFRB search is sensitive to both single-pulsed and periodic emission.
+Note that pulsar\,B0329+54 has DM$=26.76410\,$pc\,cm$^{-3}$, but was detected at the DM=0\,pc\,cm$^{-3}$ trial bin due to the coarse trial DM spacing.
 The next DM trial is $213.72\,$pc\,cm$^{-3}$.